johnschriner/presentations/lab6.md

 I am getting an ARP request.
 There is a name resolution problem.
 Perhaps I need a fourth VM that the target VM doesn't know about so that the attack machine can fulfill the request?
 ![Problem with Name Resolution](/images/Lab6-problem-name_resolution.png)

+To clear the target VM's arp cache we can run:
+    ip -s -s neigh flush all